Code-Institute-Submissions/milestoneproject1-1/SohoStriders/README.md

 - RAG rating and recommended number of training sessions a week.
 - Option to go back and amend training session choices.

-- Button cancel training session and remove it from the list.
 - Total weekly cost of training sessions.